Le Plateau-Mont-Royal: Arts and culture

 The Plateau began as a bourgeois community with parts of its extensions as working-class developing around the beginning of the 20th century; the Eastern part being largely Québécois, and the Western part primarily European with a total visible minority estimated at 17%.
 The neighbourhood was the childhood home of Quebec writers Michel Tremblay and Mordecai Richler and both have set many stories in the Plateau of the 1950s and 60s.
 The Plateau is currently a creative family oriented upper-middle-class neighbourhood.
-Although the Eastern part is still largely Québécois, the Plateau (now nicknamed "La Nouvelle-France") is emerging as a French enclave of those fleeing Paris' transitioning cultural climate.
+While the Eastern part remains largely Québécois, the Plateau (now nicknamed "La Nouvelle-France") is also emerging as a French enclave of those fleeing Paris' transitioning cultural climate.

 The Plateau is characterized by brightly coloured houses, cafés, book shops, and a laissez-faire attitude that embraces its bohemian nature over the commercialized hipster culture of its Mile-End counterpart.

 It's the location of some famous attractions on Saint Lawrence Boulevard, including Schwartz's Deli (famous for its Montreal smoked meat), and a weekend street fair during the summer that sees extremely crowded streets.
 In 1997, Utne Reader rated it one of the 15 "hippest" neighbourhoods in North America.